Franchise Legal Services for Franchisors & Franchisees

-Our firm bring these same qualities to resolving franchise disputes on behalf of franchisors, franchisees and franchisee associations for clients locally and throughout the U.S. Our firm engages in matters in state and federal courts as well as through arbitration and mediation, when appropriate.
+Our firm brings these same qualities to resolving franchise disputes on behalf of franchisors, franchisees, and franchisee associations for clients locally and throughout the U.S. Our firm engages in matters in state and federal courts as well as through arbitration and mediation, when appropriate.

 Services For Franchisors

-Sakhia Law Group prides in representing both start-up and established franchisors.
-Our firm provides a full range of services in all aspects of developing, registering, offering for sale, operating, restructuring and expanding franchisor businesses.
-We represent clients who offer franchises nationally, including international franchisors, in a variety of industries, including restaurant services, fashion businesses, home maintenance and improvement, hotel and lodging, business services, technology, real estate, pet food and pet care, professional services and child care services.
+Sakhia Law Group prides itself on representing both start-ups and established franchisors.
+Our firm provides a full range of services in all aspects of developing, registering, offering for sale, operating, restructuring, and expanding franchisor businesses.
+We represent clients who offer franchises nationally, including international franchisors, in a variety of industries, including restaurant services, fashion businesses, home maintenance and improvement, hotel and lodging, business services, technology, real estate, pet food, and pet care, professional services, and child care services.